fbecart/zinoma/README.md

 zinoma --generate-zsh-completion > $HOME/.zfunc/_zinoma
 ```

-This script should be updated when a new version of Žinoma is installed.
+You should update this script when you install a new version of Žinoma.

 ## Documentation